-1 not apply to this article and employees shall only be paid for actual time in 2 the meeting.
-3 28.5 In the delivery of bus service all employees shall be responsible for carrying 4 out the mandates of the Americans With Disabilities Act of 1990 and as may be amended.
-Employees shall be required to attend training sessions 5 related to the Act and provide assistance to disabled passengers in the 6 7 manner prescribed.
-8 9 ARTICLE 29 BULLETIN BOARDS 10 11 29.1 The Union may, at its own expense, place one (1) bulletin board at mutually 12 agreed upon locations in the operators' lounge.
-Vehicle Service Attendants' 13 area and the shop.
-Such bulletin boards are not to exceed approximately 14 three (3) feet by five (5) feet in size for the posting of the following notices 15 only: Α. 16 Union literature (i.e., brochures, pamphlets, correspondence, etc. 17 from ATU International or the AFL-CIO).
-B. 18 Notices of Union meetings 19 C. Union elections 20 D. Reports of Union Committees 21 E. Recreational and social affairs of the Union F. 22 Notices by public bodies 23 G. Other materials as approved by the Transit Director.
-29 .2 24 All material to be posted shall be signed by the Union President or designee 25 and a copy submitted to the Transit Director.
-The Union shall keep its 26 bulletin boards or space in neat and presentable order.
-27 29.3 No material, notices or announcements shall be posted which contain anything political or controversial, or anything reflecting upon the City, any 28 29 of its employees, or any labor organization among its employees. material, notices or announcements which violate the provisions of this 30 31 Article shall be posted.
+1 may be amended.
+Employees shall be required to attend training sessions 2 related to the Act and provide assistance to disabled passengers in the 3 manner prescribed.
+4 5 ARTICLE 29 6 BULLETIN BOARDS 7 29.1 The Union may, at its own expense, place one (1) bulletin board at mutually 8 agreed upon locations in the operators' lounge, Vehicle Service Attendants' 9 area and the shop.
+Such bulletin boards are not to exceed approximately 10 three (3) feet by five (5) feet in size for the posting of the following notices 11 only: 12 A. Union literature (i.e., brochures, pamphlets, correspondence, etc. 13 from ATU International or the AFL-CIO).
+14 B. Notices of Union meetings 15 C. Union elections 16 D. Reports of Union Committees 17 E. Recreational and social affairs of the Union 18 F. Notices by public bodies 19 G. Other materials as approved by the Transit Director.
+20 29 .2 All material to be posted shall be signed by the Union President or designee 21 and a copy submitted to the Transit Director.
+The Union shall keep its 22 bulletin boards or space in neat and presentable order.
+23 29.3 No material, notices or announcements shall be posted which contain 24 anything political or controversial, or anything reflecting upon the City, any 25 of its employees, or any labor organization among its employees.
+No 26 material, notices or announcements which violate the provisions of this 27 Article shall be posted.
+28 29.4 Any materials posted which are not in conformance to this provision may be 29 removed at the discretion of the City.
+The Union President shall be advised 30 of such action.